mapattacker/datascience/docker.rst

 In a production environment, a docker compose file can be used to run all separate docker containers together.
 It consists of all necessary configurations that a ``docker run`` command provides in a yaml file.

+For Linux, we will need to first install docker compose. https://docs.docker.com/compose/install/.
+For Mac, it is already preinstalled with docker.

-So, instead of entering multiple ``docker run imageX``, we can just run one docker compose file to start all images.
+So, instead of entering multiple ``docker run image``, we can just run one ``docker-compose.yml`` file to start all images.
 We also input all the commands like ports, volumes, depends_on

 .. figure:: images/docker_compose1.png